- Phone number

 - Flexible hours available

-Online vs In-Person Counselling: I know that online sessions can have a very different feel to in-person work, and having adjusted to Zoom or TEAMS over the last year, it may be that for some, Zoom sessions will feel very comfortable and convenient, and for others, moving away from the screen to in-person work will be increasingly important as lockdown eases.
+Online vs In-Person Counselling: I know that online sessions can have a very different feel to in-person work, and having adjusted to Zoom or TEAMS over the last year, it may be that for some, Zoom sessions will feel very comfortable and convenient, and for others, moving away from the screen to in-person work will be increasingly important as we move into a post-lockdown phase.

 As a result, I'm offering a free Zoom or phone 15 minute consultation so that we can get a feel for how it is together and assess if this is the best match, and what is the best therapy type for you.

-Next Step: the best thing to do is to contact me by text or email in the first instance, and we can arrange an appointment time for a free 20-minute video (or phone) consultation.
+Next Step: the best thing to do is to contact me by text or email in the first instance, and we can arrange an appointment time for a free 15-minute video or phone consultation.
 We can then take it from there.I am usually available on Mondays, Tuesdays and Thursdays.

 About me and my therapy practice